musiienko25/next-tailwind-task/README.md

 Make sure the design works well on both phones and computers.
 Add a couple of pages to the app and set up navigation between them.

-What I'm Looking For:
-A link to your GitHub with the project code.
-Make sure your code is neat and you explain any big decisions you made.
-A README file that tells me how to get your app running on my computer.
 ```